Explorations & Thoughts

 Sub-150ms Cold Starts and Instant Semantic Retrieval

-Most local embedding setups are weighed down by gigabytes of RAM and massive cold-start latencies (and thus people believe they need to use the cloud).
+Most local embedding setups are weighed down by gigabytes of RAM and massive cold-start latencies (and thus people believe they need to use cloud setups).
 By building a standalone C runtime with ONNX Runtime (C + ORT), I was able to achieve a 130ms cold start and 10ms inference speeds.
-This implementation provides an 80x faster startup and 10x lower memory footprint (~170MB) than standard PyTorch/Hugging Face configurations—enabling instant, private semantic search entirely on the CPU.
+This implementation provides an 80x faster startup and 10x lower memory footprint (~170MB) than standard PyTorch/Hugging Face configurations — enabling instant, private semantic search entirely on the CPU.

 Nov 2025